szmarczak/cacheable-lookup/README.md

 Limits the cache time (TTL).

-If set to `0`, it willl make a new DNS query each time.
+If set to `0`, it will make a new DNS query each time.

 ##### options.resolver